 How are those New Years Resolutions treating you?
 We’re just 12 days into the new year, and hopefully you’ve stayed strong and are on the right track to a great 2013!

-, and they’ve received outstanding reviews.
+If you have a sweet tooth, these blueberry cupcakes might be right up your alley.
+They recipe is from Cooking Light, and they’ve received outstanding reviews.
 The combination of blueberries and lemon juice is perfect.
 The texture is more muffin-like than cupcake-like, but nonetheless they were tasty.
 The lemon-scented cream cheese frosting was amazing!
 You would never know that you’re eating 1/3 less-fat cream cheese.
 For a homemade look, use a small flat spatula… like I did.
 If you want to get fancy, pipe the frosting into a pastry bag fitted with a star tip for a fun, swirled appearance.

 So go ahead… satisfy that sweet tooth with these light and scrumptious cupcakes.
 Enjoy!